lxsameer/blog/src/_posts/2014-9-24-mobile-app-and-pre-populated-databases.md

 took about 18 seconds on a quad core device (Sony Xperia Z).
 It was a **disaster**.

 **WebSQL** and **IndexedDB** were out of the picture too.
-Because spending a lot of time on putting data from a pre-populated data storage like `JSON` file into these database took bout 30 minutes on the same device.
+Because spending a lot of time on putting data from a pre-populated data storage like `JSON` file into these databases took bout 30 minutes on the same device.
 No one likes to wait for 30 minutes for a simple math game.

 I had better performance with a single `JSON` file on my device.
 It was a bit slow but eeeh.
-But when it comes to install the game on single core device. **Ka-BOOOOOOOM** Slower devices couldn't even load the file.
+But when it comes to install the game on a single core device. **Ka-BOOOOOOOM** Slower devices couldn't even load the file.

 So I tried my last resort.
 I broke the single `JSON` file into smaller piece.
 The original file was about 10Mb and I tried different combination of broke down.
-For example I broke the file into 38,000 pieces based on row IDs or I broke the file into about 300 files based on game levels and so on.
+For example, I broke the file into 38,000 pieces based on row IDs or I broke the file into about 300 files based on game levels and so on.
 The problem with this approach was the **SIZE**.
 Total size of 38,000 records gets about 150Mb.
-Who want to download a 160Mb math game ?
+Who want to download a 160Mb math game?

-You probably are waiting for me to introduce you to the solution, don't you ?
+You probably are waiting for me to introduce you to the solution, don't you?

-Ok Here is what I done.
+Ok Here is what have I done.
 I simply created a binary database by serializing my data into a series of bytes and separate records using one byte separator. here is a part of my data:

 {% highlight python linenos %}